jamesdavies010/jamesdavies010/README.md

 An analysis using **segmentation metrics** (recency, frequency, monetary) to categorise customers based on their purchasing behaviour and help businesses **refine their sales strategies**.

 ### 🔹 [Financial Analysis of an Oil Field Using Excel](https://github.com/jamesdavies010/Financial_Analysis_Oil_Field)
 A **discounted cash flow** analysis using NPV (net present value) to assess the viability of an oil field.
 Further analysis using **scenario analysis** and a **Monte Carlo simulation** assessed the sensitivity of NPV to key variables.
+(This analysis can be easily adapted for wind and solar projects.)

 ## 🚀 Skills & Tools
 - **Programming:** SQL (BigQuery), Python (Pandas, NumPy, scikit-learn, statsmodels)